KylefromWI/CFK-Python/StockMarketGame.md

 ## Backlog (In no particular order)

+### Bugs and QoL Fixed
+* Allow upper and lower case when inputting User Choices
 * Give the user an account update after they buy or sell

+### New Features
 * Tell the user their percent of ownership in each company based off their shares
-* Include high/low risk stocks and inform the user about them
 * Show the user each stock's recent history
-* Add an "Easter egg" where the program collects the user's CC details
-* Add a "stock market crash" ending where the last day of X % of runs end with the user losing all their non-cash holdings
 * Record scores to a "Leaderboard" text file
-* Make the game print in an easier-to-read way
-* Include ads

-## Finished Items
+## "Finished" Items
 * Avoid cheating
   * User cannot sell more shares than they have
   * User cannot spend more money than they have